In this post I’m going to show you how to make an essential oil roller recipe for hot flashes that just might be the remedy you’ve been looking for.

 3. Rose Oil

-Rose essential oil has similar properties to geranium oil.
+Rose essential oil has similar properties to rose geranium oil.

-In fact, just like geranium oil, rose oil has also been shown to stimulate the body’s natural production of estrogen.
+In fact, just like geranium oils, rose oil has also been shown to stimulate the body’s natural production of estrogen.

 In addition, rose oil can ease anxiety, boost libido and relieve pain. (source).